 Fannie Mae Moderate Rehabilitation Supplemental Loans

-If you own a property that's recently undergone a moderate rehabilitation with Fannie Mae financing, and you need more funds, perhaps for additional improvements, a Fannie Mae Moderate Rehabilitation Supplemental Loan could be a great fit.
+Do you own a property that's recently undergone a moderate rehabilitation with Fannie Mae financing?
+Do you need more funds — maybe for additional improvements?
+A Fannie Mae Moderate Rehabilitation Supplemental Loan could be a great fit.

 Size: Varies